SalehRazian/distributed-computation-neuro-ai-challenge/readme.txt

 from dist_computation import compute_this
 Decorate the function that will be send for computation by: @compute_this Run the function as: func.compute(x)
-Make sure that the api base will connect to the flask server.
+Make sure that the dist_computation base variable connects to the flask server.

 "main_demo.py" is a demo file that is used for testing purposes.
 "main_easy.py" is a demo file that is used to test easy problems.